NATIONAL PENSION ACT [See entire ACT]

 CHAPTER IV PENSION BENEFITS SECTION 4 Survivor Pension

-(1) Survivors entitled to a survivor pension shall be the following persons whose livelihood is supported by a person under each subparagraph of Article 72 (1) at the time the person dies (where he/she is declared disappeared under Article 27 (1) of the Civil Act, referring to the time at which the period of disappearance begins; where he/she is declared disappeared under paragraph (2) of the aforesaid Article, referring to the time at which the danger that causes his/her death occurs).
+(1) Survivors entitled to a survivor pension shall be the following persons whose livelihood is supported by a person under each subparagraph of Article 72 (1) at the time the person dies (where he or she is declared disappeared under Article 27 (1) of the Civil Act, referring to the time at which the period of disappearance begins; where he or she is declared disappeared under paragraph (2) of the aforesaid Article, referring to the time at which the danger that causes his or her death occurs).
 In such cases, the criteria for recognition of persons whose livelihood is supported by a person who participates or participated in the National Pension Plan shall be prescribed by Presidential Decree:

 1. Spouse;